-Currently, there are two permanent staff members and up to five student instrumentation stewards who provide instrument training, maintenance, repair and applications assistance to well over 500 users.
+Currently, there are three permanent staff members and six student instrumentation stewards who provide instrument training, maintenance, repair and applications assistance to well over 500 users.
 The lab currently houses seven NMR spectrometers, one EPR spectrometer, one high resolution Fourier transform mass spectrometer, a GC-MS, a polarimeter, a MALDI-TOF mass spectrometer, a Q-TOF mass spectrometer, and an FT-IR spectrophotometer.

 The DCIF is a multi-use laboratory.
 If you have any comments or suggestions to improve your experiences with the DCIF please email email@example.com.
 In order for us to maintain the highest level of service possible, please familiarize yourself with the following:

 - DCIF Orientation

 - DCIF Training Request Form

 - DCIF Supported Software

 - Things to Know Before Operating an NMR

 - Introduction to NMR Part 1: Theory

 - Introduction to NMR Part 2: Operation Tips